-Driving economically means driving smoothly while thinking ahead and adjusting your driving style and speed to the prevailing conditions.
+Drive economically and eco-consciously by driving smoothly, thinking ahead, and adjusting your driving style and speed to the prevailing conditions.

 - Use the ECO Guide* which indicates how fuel-efficiently the car is being driven.

-- For lowest fuel consumption, activate ECO*1 which can further reduce fuel consumption.
+- For lowest fuel consumption, activate Drive mode ECO1 which can further reduce fuel consumption.

 - Drive in the highest gear possible, adapted to the current traffic situation and road - lower engine speeds result in lower fuel consumption.
-Use the gear shift indicator2.
+Use the gear shift indicator3.

 - High speed results in increased fuel consumption - the wind resistance increases with speed.

 - Do not run the engine to operating temperature at idling speed, but rather drive with a normal load right after starting - a cold engine consumes more fuel than a warm one.

 - Drive with the correct air pressure in the tyres and check this regularly - select ECO tyre pressure for best results, see Tyres - approved tyre pressures.